marmakoide/inside-3d-mesh/README.md

 This project demonstrates a short Python function to determine if a set of points are inside or outside a 3d mesh.
 The 3d mesh is assumed to be made of triangles which all have the same orientation.
 This function manages to be short yet robust and reasonnably fast.
+No preprocessing of the mesh is required.

 The implementation is using the Generalized Winding Number of a 3d mesh, a concept introduced in the paper